A 10-year-old boy comes to the emergency department with right-sided scrotal pain that began 27 hours earlier.

 Cross section of normal scrotal anatomy.

 Scrotal pain should be characterized as either acute or chronic.
-The age of the patient ...
+The age of the patient helps determine the cause.
+The most ...